-Interested in knowing how to visit them both in the same day as well as some of my favourite things to do and see in Dalat, Vietnam?
+Interested in knowing how to visit them both in the same day as well as some of my favorite things to do and see in Dalat, Vietnam?
 Keep reading and let the chase for those waterfalls begin my friends!

 Dalat, the gateway to the Central Highlands of Vietnam

 Dalat is a very interesting city in the sense that it is outside of the normal South to North and North to South itineraries (check a sample 10 Day Vietnam Itinerary here) since it requires you to take a detour on the way from Mui Ne to Nha Thrang (or viceversa).

 And yes, the road to/from Dalat is a vey bumpy one since you’ll be traveling at a very slow speed in roads that could really use maintenance but that being said, the harder it is to reach a destination the more rewarding it will feel once you finally get there.

 Trust me, the journey is gonna be totally worth it.

 Many locals and foreigners alike call Dalat the Paris of Vietnam and it’s not that hard to see why since the French architectural influence can be felt in some of its many colorful streets (plus it has many miniature versions of the Eiffel Tower for some reason).

 However, the main reason why travelers flock to Dalat year after year is because of the incredible landscapes that one can find outside of the city and yes, the impressive waterfalls that one can explore if you’re still keen on chasing them.